1958 Liechtenstein general election: Electoral system

 The 15 members of the Landtag were elected by open list proportional representation from two constituencies, Oberland with 9 seats and Unterland with 6 seats.
-Only parties and lists with more than 18% of the votes cast in each constituency were eligible to win seats in the Landtag.
-The elections was the first to use a majority clause, where the party with the most votes would also have the most seats.
-Only male citizens were eligible to vote.
+Voters vote for a party list and then may strikethrough candidates for whom they do not wish to cast a preferential vote, and may add names of candidates from other lists.
+The electoral threshold to win a seat is 18%.
+Landtag members sit for a four-year term.
+Once formed, the Landtag elects the prime minister and two government councillors who govern in a cabinet.
+The prime minister is appointed for a six-year term, while government councillors sit a four-year term.
+The elections was the first in Liechtenstein to use a majority clause, where the party with the most votes would automatically win the most seats.
+Only men aged 21 and above were eligible to vote.